ChernyshevT/LTPLib_project/README.md

 where $\beta_{1}$ & $\beta_{2}$ are polar scattering angles for incident and secondary electrons.
 As a result, ionization collisions are always considered anisotropic.

-The energy-spectrum for secondary electrons uses Opal-Peterson-Beaty approximation (OPB-approximation, [^opal1971][^opal1972]).
+The energy spectrum for secondary electrons uses the Opal-Peterson-Beaty approximation (OPB-approximation, [^opal1971][^opal1972]).
 The spectrum is defined by a single parameter
 $\varepsilon_{\rm OPB}\sim\varepsilon_{\rm th}$ (field `"OPBPARAM"`).
 If it is not given, $\varepsilon_{\rm th}$ will be used instead.
 > [!NOTE]
-> The current implementation is unfinished and doesn't allow to spawn ions or multiple electrons or ions.
+> The current implementation is unfinished and doesn't allow the spawning of ions or multiple electrons or ions.
 > This functionality will be added in further versions.

 #### Entries examples
-1. Elastic collision, anisotropic scattering defined by $\sigma_{\rm m}$:
+1. Elastic collision, anisotropic scattering is defined by $\sigma_{\rm m}$:
 ```python
 {"TYPE":"ELASTIC",
  "CSEC":("H2O/ELASTIC-ICS.song2021.txt"